wwwser11/Mobile-QA-Documentation/README.md

 ## Purpose

-The goal of this repository is to centralize mobile QA documentation, making it easily accessible and understandable for development, QA, and other stakeholders involved in the ComiCoin app.
+The goal of this repository is to centralize mobile QA documentation, making it easily accessible and understandable for development, QA, and other stakeholders involved in the app.

 ## How to Use
 Checklists